"Life is like a coin. You can spend it any way you wish, but you only spend it once."

 In a small park there are fewer people.
 Thus, the groups overlap.
 Having a group barbecue means you have to pick and choose who to invite and who to leave out.
 Well, that is if you don’t want to invite the whole park.
 If you don’t invite everyone in the park, you take a chance of hurting feelings.
 Word seems to pass along pretty fast in small parks because everyone soon gets to know everyone else.

 In larger parks there are activity directors who keep the active people active with new activities and gives residents a chance to meet others who enjoy the same thing..
-Sometimes the smaller_potl_1 parks leave the activities up to those in the park.
+Sometimes the smaller parks leave the activities up to those in the park.
 New blood brings in new ideas.
 Old blood doesn’t always want to change.
 Needless to say, it can certainly be a tug of war.

 Our own little potluck ----